Vietnam entry requirements

 We recommend asking your doctor or medical travel center for up-to-date information on diseases.

-visa travel requirements to walk through the streets of Vietnam
+Walk through the streets of Vietnam

 What medicines are not allowed in Vietnam?